This post is also available in: Indonesia

 Read More : TheOries Regarding Life Beyond Earth

 Meanwhile, for rapid events, it can be used as a millisecon (ms) and microsecs (μs) units.
-For daily use, time gauges have been made, such as stopwatches and watches
+For daily purposes, timer tools have been made, such as stopwatches and watches.
+That’s the kind of measuring instrument and its use.